github/developer.github.com/content/changes/2014-11-10-organization-admins-api-preview.md

 created_at: 2014-11-10
 author_name: jakeboxer
 ---
 We have some upcoming changes that will affect the way organization members are managed.
-We'll reveal more in the coming weeks, but for now, the most important change is that **on December 3, 2014, the Owners team will no longer be special**.
+The most important change is that **on December 3, 2014, the Owners team will no longer be special**.

 ### What's happening to the Owners team?